AmithGspn/CyberInfra_labs/Labs/P4_dpdk/Introduction_to_Match_action_Tables_(Part_2)/lab_roadmap.rst

 Lab roadmap
 ===========

 This lab is organized as follows:

 #.
 Section 1: Introduction.
 #.
 Section 2: Lab topology.
 #.
-Section 3: Loading the P4 program.
+Section 3: Defining tables with exact matching and LPM lookups.
 #.
-Section 4: Configuring switch s1.
+Section 4: Building the P4-DPDK pipeline and the lab topology.
+#.
+Section 5: Testing the application.